About The Art Of Lutherie

 The Value Of Tradition

-Through the years however, I began to understand more about art, and about the humanity of it, the generations of men who developed it, the basis of thinking that holds it up, and the framework of tradition that makes up the backdrop for the way we as a culture define what a guitar is.
+Through the years however, I began to understand more about art, and about the humanity of it, the generations who developed it, the basis of thinking that holds it up, and the framework of tradition that makes up the backdrop for the way we as a culture define what a guitar is.

 Much of this traditional craft has been questioned and tried, but through it all, there is something solid in the background, something of greater value than the surface fluctuations and fads.
 I have come to call this solid foundation, The Art of Lutherie.